iifl-logo-icon 1

 (b) We have considered the internal audit reports for the year under audit issued to the Company during the year and till date, in determining nature, timing and extent of our audit procedure

 xv.
-According to the information and explanations given to us, the Company has not entered into any non-cash transactions prescribed under Section 192 of the Act with directors or persons connected with them during the year.
+Based on the information and explanations given to us, the Company has not entered into any non-cash transactions prescribed under Section 192 of the Act with directors or persons connected with them during the year.
+Therefore, the provisions of Clause 3(xv) of the Order are not applicable to the Company.

 xvi. (a) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act,